Supporting informatics research

 The MRC is also supporting the work of the Office of Life Science Ministerial Industry Strategy Group – Health Data Programme, towards a streamlined data access process across the HSCIC, the Clinical Practice Research Datalink (CPRD), NIHR – Health Informatics Collaborative (NIHR-HIC) and Public Health England (PHE).
 The guidance provided below reflects current practice and will be regularly reviewed to reflect the current pace of change.

-- Obtaining data from the Health and Social Care Information Centre (HSCIC) for health research – a guide for researchers - Practical guidance on the process for access and the other approvals that may be required.
-The HSCIC is going through a period of rapid change and we will regularly review this guidance.
+- Obtaining data from NHS Digital (formerly HSCIC) for health research – a guide for researchers - Practical guidance on the process for access and the other approvals that may be required.

-- HSCIC implement Type 2 patient opt-outs - Produced in conjunction with the HSCIC, we provide clarity on Type 2 patient opt-outs, when they apply and what you might expect from the HSCIC as they implement these.
+- NHS Digital (formerly HSCIC) and Type 2 patient opt-outs - Produced in conjunction with NHS Digital, we provide clarity on Type 2 patient opt-outs, when they apply and what you might expect from NHS Digital as they implement these.

-- Health Data Finder for Research - Partnership between Clinical Practice Research Datalink, Health and Social Care Information Centre, NIHR Health Informatics Collaborative and Public Health England, advertising data sets available for research and providing contact details for access.
+- Health Data Finder for Research - Partnership between Clinical Practice Research Datalink, NHS Digital, NIHR Health Informatics Collaborative and Public Health England, advertising data sets available for research and providing contact details for access.

-- NHS-Higher Education Information Governance Working Group - Helping facilitate higher education and HSCIC mutual sector understanding, and providing a community for Information Governance professionals.
+- NHS-Higher Education Information Governance Working Group - Helping facilitate higher education and NHS Digital mutual sector understanding, and providing a community for Information Governance professionals.

 - Electronic Data Research and Innovation Service (eDRIS) in Scotland is the entry point for obtaining central NHS data and data from National Records Scotland, amongst others.
 The Public Benefits and Privacy Panel review all applications made via eDRIS.